 - Current participation in groups such as Alcoholics Anonymous

 Quotacy has years of experience getting clients life insurance coverage, including people with alcohol abuse history.
 Our in-house underwriter knows how to navigate each individual’s health history and which life insurance company would be the best option for your individual case.
-If you are ready to buy life insurance coverage, get a term life insurance quote now and let’s start the process.